pomsaddons/RBDb/README.md

 ## Install
 You can install the addon through the **Firefox Extension Store** [here](https://addons.mozilla.org/en-US/firefox/addon/rbdb-roblox-ratings/).
-There is currently *no* Chrome version of the extension.
+There is currently *no* Chrome version of the extension. (it is a work in progress though!)

 ## Prerequisites
 - Node.js 18.18 or newer (matching the backend requirement)